 ▪ What do we learn about “psychology” by watching Walter, the way he describes his “problem,” and the way he has found to deal with his “problem”?

 ▪ What kind of counseling skills would you need as a lawyer to deal with Walter Barnett as a legal client?

-References for thinking about the Walter Barnett Session
+References Directly Related to the Walter Barnett Session

 What is Psychoanalysis?